Top 10 Reasons To Visit Edinburgh

 Even the city centre has medieval streets to marvel at or interesting alleyways to wander through.
 One walking route option is to visit Dean Village along the Water of Leith and then traverse through New Town.

-Those who are fans of the Royal family will surely be desperate to visit Holyrood Palace where Her Majesty often resides.
-Visitors have the opportunity to have a peek at the more modern rooms which cater for the Queen, in addition to the grandiose rooms created for Stuart monarchs.
+Those who are fans of the Royal family will surely be desperate to visit Holyrood Palace where His Majesty often resides.
+Visitors have the opportunity to have a peek at the more modern rooms which cater for King Charles and Queen Camilla, in addition to the grandiose rooms created for Stuart monarchs.

 Anyone who is still not satisfied can head over to Edinburgh Castle, which is one of the UK’s most renowned tourist spots.
 It was voted the top UK Heritage Attraction in the British Travel Awards and is the most paid-for tourist site in Scotland.
 Built on another of Edinburgh’s extinct volcanoes in the 12th century, it was instrumental in many of Scotland’s most dramatic battles.
 Basically, it is brimming with history.